 Start in a 4 point kneeling position then slide your arm underneath your opposite arm with your palm facing upwards.
 Hold for 10 seconds and releat 5 times on each side.

-If you suffer from neck pain, come in and see one of our musculoskeletal physiotherapists for an assessment and a targeted treatment and exercise plan.
+If you suffer from neck pain, book in to see one of our musculoskeletal physiotherapists for an assessment and a targeted treatment and exercise plan.

 - Sindwani V. (2017) Text Neck https://www.physio-pedia.com/Text_Neck